 Responsibilities of a Staff Liaison

-After designating certain roles to the volunteer group, the staff liaison will be used to facilitate communication and transparency between staff and volunteers.
+After designating roles to volunteers, a staff liaison will facilitate communication and transparency between staff and volunteers.
 The staff liaison is given a more hands-on approach to completing projects by their deadlines.
 By implementing a protocol for how jobs need to be finished, the staff liaison can offer further advice, direction, and knowledge for volunteers.
-This can entail tasks such as coming up with agendas, deadlines, and projects to execute for the rest of the team.

 [Related: Four New Year’s Resolutions for Not-for-Profit Professionals]